 Cats are only included as it relates to a bite or lost pet report.
-We do not impound cats, but there are options for citizens interested in the Trap-Neuter-Return program for feral cats.
+We currently do not impound cats.
+Our office has partnered with New Vision Veternary.
+New Vision is a Non Profit who will be working with us as well as students interested in Veternary Science and Vet.
+Tech programs.
+New Vision's goal in the future is to provide a robust Trap-Neuter-Return program for feral cats.

 Current rabies tags, city license tags, and microchips are valuable tools to help Animal Control reunite you with your dog.
-If the owner of a found dog cannot be located, the dog will be taken to an impound facility, where the dog will stay safe and receive quality care while away from home.
+If the owner of a found dog cannot be located, the dog will be taken impound at our facility, where the dog will stay safe and receive quality care while away from home.

 Contact your local government office to license your pet.
 Rabies vaccination is required before registration.

 Please notify a law enforcement officer to report criminal activity involving bestiality, animal fighting, abuse of a service animal, or theft of animals.